linkedin/rest.li/src/annotation_processor.md

   socialSecurityNumber: string,
 }
 ```
-Note that the data_classifcation annotation is specified at record level.
+Note that the "data_classifcation" annotation is specified at record level.

-These annotations in above examples are stored as an attribute insdie `DataSchema`'s class called "property".
+These annotations in above examples are stored as an attribute inside [DataSchema](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/schema/DataSchema.java)'s class as "property".
 Just as the example shows, both the field and the DataSchema can have this "property".
 Rest.li framework did not provide specification on how these annotations should be interpreted and it was left to the user to add logic for interpreting them.

 ## Inherit and override schema annotations
 Rest.li users found it useful to process annotations during schema processing.
 One use case is to introduce "inheritance" and "overrides" to annotations so those annotations can be dynamically processed in the way user defines when the schemas were reused.
 This gives annotation extensibility and adds to schema reusability.